-On March 29, 2017 the WHO received the report 'Updating ICD11 Borreliosis Diagnostic Codes'.
-In this 108 page report recommendations were given to properly update the current ICD codes for Borreliosis and Relapsing Fever, according to the same model used for Syphilis.
+On March 29, 2017 the WHO received the report 'Updating ICD11 Borreliosis Diagnostic Codes' made by the 'Ad Hoc Committee for Health Equity in ICD11 Borreliosis Codes'.
+In this 108 page report, recommendations were made to properly update the current outdated ICD codes for Borreliosis and Relapsing Fever, according to the same model used for Syphilis.

 Over 260 references were included to congenital Lyme, persistent Lyme and many conditions related to Lyme.
 Many of these conditions can be fatal.
-The different conditions, an abstract of the report and the recommendations made to the WHO are published on this website.
+The different conditions, an abstract of the report, the list of human rights violations that are now on record and the recommendations made to the WHO are published on this website.

 Authors are Jenna Luché-Thayer (USA), Holly Ahern (USA), Dominick DellaSala (USA), Sherrill Franklin (USA), Leona Gilbert (Finland), Richard Horowitz (USA), Kenneth Liegner (USA), Mualla McManus (Australia), Clement Meseko (Nigeria), Judith Miklossy (Switzerland), Natasha Rudenko (Czech Republic) and Astrid Stuckelberger (Switzerland).